Best Time for Annapurna Circuit Trek

 Because of the road and air access, Jomsom also serves as a starting and ending point for treks.
 Its accessibility therefore continues to raise its popularity among local and international trekkers.

-Facilities-wise, Jomsom offers from simple to modern service for trekkers.
+In fact, facilities-wise, Jomsom offers from simple to modern service for trekkers.
 Banks, ATMs, post offices, police stations, and a mini hospital are available in the town.

-There is also electricity, phone access, and even Wi-Fi at most guesthouses.
+Actually, there is also electricity, phone access, and even Wi-Fi at most guesthouses.
 This internet access provides trekkers with access to keep in contact with relatives.

 Some offer trekking gear, everyday items, and souvenirs, as well as bakeries with freshly baked cakes and coffee.
 Restaurants offer a mix of Nepali, Indian, and Western cuisine to suit all.